-- Always make sure that your components are all turned OFF, or unplugged before making or changing any connections. - Whenever possible, route the power cords away from the signal cables or speaker wires
+Always make sure that your components are all turned OFF, or unplugged before making or changing any connections.

-- to prevent any hum or interference heard in the speakers. - Choose reliable hookup cables.
-They should be fully shielded and as short as possible. - Use quality coaxial digital cables to connect the TGR-3 to any source equipment which has coaxial digital outputs. - Some patch cords can be a very tight fit and there is usually a preferred method of getting them off.
+- Whenever possible, route the power cords away from the signal cables or speaker wires to prevent any hum or interference heard in the speakers. - Choose reliable hookup cables.
+They should be fully shielded and as short as possible.

+- Use quality coaxial digital cables to connect the TGIII to any source equipment which has coaxial digital outputs. - Some patch cords can be a very tight fit and there is usually a preferred method of getting them off.
 Some have to be removed with a twisting action.
-Be gentle or you may damage the jacks of your TGR-3, or other components. - Some audiophile cables should be hooked up in one direction, these are usually marked with arrows. - It is usual for the right channel patch cord plugs to be red and the left channel connections to be white, grey or black.
-Composite video connections are usually yellow.
+Be gentle or you may damage the jacks of your TGIII, or other components. - Some audiophile cables should be hooked up in one direction, these are usually marked with arrows. - It is usual for the right channel patch cord plugs to be red and the left channel connections to be white, grey or black.
+Composite video connections are usually yellow. - If your amplifier has XLR inputs, use balanced connections as they provide superior rejection of hum and noise, especially if long cables are required.